 the Report Timestamp subfield is set to 1 to indicate that the Reference Timestamp is to be included in the Sensing Measurement Report Control field.

-the Report Timestamp subfield is set to 0 to indicate that the Reference Timestamp is not to be included in the Sensing Measurement Report Control field.

-If the Sensing Measurement Report Requested subfield is set to 1,

-the subfield indicates the number of bits used in the encoding of each CSI value reported in a Sensing Measurement Report frame.
+the Report Timestamp subfield is set to 0 to indicate that the Reference Timestamp is not to be included in the Sensing Measurement Report Control field.(# 1118)the subfield indicates the number of bits used in the encoding of each CSI value reported in a Sensing Measurement Report frame.
 It is set to 1 to indicate that 10 bits are used for each encoded CSI value, and is set to 0 to indicate that 8 bits are used for each encoded CSI value.

 the subfield indicates the subcarrier grouping used in a Sensing Measurement Report frame.
 It is set to 1 to indicate a subcarrier grouping of 16; otherwise, it is set to 0.